 So, what are those alternatives?
 The Brinsea EcoGlow, Sweeter Heater, Chick Brooder Heating Plates or the Cozy Coop Heater.
 They use far less electricity and pose a far lower risk of catching fire, reaching much lower temperatures.
 (Many people claim there is no fire risk at all with these heaters).
 They are costlier up front, but in the long run you will save due to your lowered electricity bill.

-All that said, if you feel infrared bulbs are the best choice for you, make sure to secure them safely with a heat lamp with clamp, and use abrooder stand, if your budget affords it.
-And please don't use them in your house.
+All that said, if you feel infrared bulbs are the best choice for you, make sure to secure them safely with a heat lamp with clamp, please don't use them in your house.